securisec/chepy/docs/pullrequest.md

 Chepy uses [python black](https://github.com/psf/black) for its code style and formatting.
 All pull requests should have proper formatting applied.

 ## Commit messages
 Commit messages should always have proper flair indicating the changes.
-The first line of the commit message should include the emojies of what was changed followed by multiline description of what was added.
+The first line of the commit message should include the emojis of what was changed followed by multiline description of what was added.

 ### Example commit message
 ```